Parent Focus: Four Ways Benefits Support Work

 Read more about asset-building strategies.

-Note: This doesn't change SSI-linked Medi-Cal or Medi-Cal through SSI 1619(b), as they still have SSI's $2,000 asset limit.
-And it doesn't change income-based Medi-Cal, which doesn't have an asset limit.
+Note: This doesn't change SSI-linked Medi-Cal or Medi-Cal through SSI 1619(b), as they still have SSI's $2,000 resource limit.
+And it doesn't change income-based Medi-Cal, which never had a resource limit.

 Learn more